 The challenge facing Ethereum developers is that the current proof-of-stake protocol relies upon a very efficient signature scheme known as BLS to aggregate votes on valid blocks.
 This signature scheme is broken by quantum computers, but the quantum resistant alternatives are not as efficient.

-The “KZG” commitment schemes used in several places across Ethereum to generate cryptographic secrets is known to be quantum-vulnerable.
+The “KZG” commitment schemes used in several places across Ethereum to generate cryptographic secrets are known to be quantum-vulnerable.
 Currently, this is circumvented using “trusted setups” where many users generate randomness that cannot be reverse-engineered by a quantum computer.
 However, the ideal solution would simply be to incorporate quantum safe cryptography instead.
-There are two leading approaches that could become efficient replacements for the BLS scheme: STARK-based and Lattice-based signing.
+There are two leading approaches that could become efficient replacements for the BLS scheme: STARK-based(opens in a new tab) and lattice-based(opens in a new tab) signing.
 These are still being researched and prototyped.Read about KZG and trusted setups

 There are several updates that will be made to the Ethereum Virtual Machine (EVM) to make it simpler and more efficient.
 These include removing the SELFDESTRUCT opcode(opens in a new tab) - a rarely used command that is no longer needed and in some circumstances can be dangerous to use, especially when combined with other future upgrades to Ethereum’s storage model.
 Ethereum clients also still support some old transaction types that can now be completely removed.
 The way gas is calculated can also be improved and more efficient methods for the arithmetic underpinning some cryptographic operations can be brought in.

 Similarly, there are updates that can be made to other parts of present-day Ethereum clients.
 One example is that current execution and consensus clients use a different type of data compression.
 It will be much easier and more intuitive to share data between clients when the compression scheme is unified across the whole network.